 A simple data pipeline model is the following:

-- Pulling data from an EC2 instance that were somewhere on the Amazon’s infrastructure.
+- Pulling data from an EC2 instance somewhere on Amazon’s infrastructure.

-- On a daily basis, we move instances into an S3 bucket.
+- Daily, we move instances into an S3 bucket.

 - Store it in the bucket